D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DataProviders.md

 - Display name: DrillingContractor
 - Parent class: DataProvider
 - Attributes:
-  - ProviderName
-    - Type: string
-    - Description:
+- Specialization:
-- Specialization: A drilling contractor is a company that is primarily responsible for conducting drilling operations, including the construction and operation of drilling rigs.
+- Description: A drilling contractor is a company that is primarily responsible for conducting drilling operations, including the construction and operation of drilling rigs.
-- Description:
 - Examples:
 ``` dwis rigDescription_0
 DynamicDrillingSignal:rigDescription_0